sintel-dev/Orion/docs/user_guides/primitives_pipelines/primitives/rolling_window_sequences.rst

 **path**  ``mlprimitives.custom.timeseries_preprocessing.rolling_window_sequences``

-**description** create rolling window sequences out of time series data.
+**description** this primitive generates many sub-sequences of the original sequence. it uses a rolling window approach to create the sub-sequences out of time series data.

 ==================== ============================================================== ==================================================================
  argument             type                                                           description